CAREER: A Foundation Model for Labor Sequence Data

-All of CAREER's parameters -- including the embedding functions, similarity matrices, feed-forward neural networks, and regression coefficients $\eta$ and $\beta$ -- are estimated by maximizing the likelihood in \Cref{eqn:transformer_final_prediction} with stochastic gradient descent (SGD), marginalizing out the variable $s_t$.
+All of CAREER's parameters --- including the embedding functions, similarity matrices, feed-forward neural networks, and regression coefficients $\eta$ and $\beta$ --- are estimated by maximizing the likelihood in \Cref{eqn:transformer_final_prediction} with stochastic gradient descent (SGD), marginalizing out the latent variable $s_t$.

-\parhead{Transferring representations.} Economists are typically interested in applying occupation models to administrative datasets that have been carefully constructed to represent national demographics.
+\parhead{Transfer learning.} Economists build occupation models using survey datasets that have been carefully collected to represent national demographics.
 In the United States, these datasets contain a small number of individuals.
 While transformers have been successfully applied to large NLP datasets, they are prone to overfitting on small datasets \citep{kaplan2020scaling,dosovitskiy2020image,varivs2021sequence}.
-As such, while CAREER may be successfully applied to large, unrepresentative resume datasets, it may not learn useful representations solely from small administrative datasets.
+As such, CAREER may not learn useful representations solely from small survey datasets.

 In recent years, however, much larger datasets of online resumes have also become available.
 Although these passively-collected datasets provide job sequences of many more individuals, they are not used for economic estimation for a few reasons.
 The occupation sequences from resumes are imputed from short textual descriptions, a process that inevitably introduces more noise and errors than collecting data from detailed questionnaires.
 Additionally, individuals may not accurately list their work experiences on resumes \citep{wexler2006successful}, and important economic variables relating to demographics and wage are not available.
 Finally, these datasets are not constructed to ensure that they are representative of the general population.

 Between these two types of data is a tension.
 On the one hand, resume data is large-scale and contains valuable information about employment patterns.
 On the other hand, survey datasets are carefully collected, designed to help make economic inferences that are robust and generalizable.